kelvinlauKL/GOA-Intern-Interview/README.md

 Fork this repository to begin.

-## Challenge 1:
+## Challenge 1: Algorithms

-Your first challenge is to solve an algorithm question.
-Choose **one** of the following questions to answer.
-We'll only look at one answer, so don't do more than one.
+Your first challenge is to solve two algorithm questions.
+You'll be judged based on correctness, performance, and code readability.

-### Question A: Return first duplicate
+### Question 1: Return first duplicate

 Create a function that accepts an array of integers and returns the first duplicate value.
 Here's an example: